BillJr99/Ursinus-CS173/_pages/syllabus.md

       mendtime: "TBD"
       mroom: "TBD"
   finalexam:
-    - fdate: "2021/12/15"
+    - fdate: "TBD"
-      fstarttime: "1:00 PM"
+      fstarttime: "TBD"
-      fendtime: "4:00 PM"
+      fendtime: "TBD"
-      froom: "IDC 116"
+      froom: "TBD"
-    - fdate: "2021/12/14"
+    - fdate: "TBD"
-      fstarttime: "1:00 PM"
+      fstarttime: "TBD"
-      fendtime: "4:00 PM"
+      fendtime: "TBD"
-      froom: "IDC 116"
+      froom: "TBD"
   flexible_submission_policy: "In the absence of <a href=\"#accommodations\">accommodations</a> arranged in advance with the instructor or college, all assignments are due at 10:59PM Eastern Time on the date(s) stated on the schedule.
-Assignments will be accepted without prior permission following this time with a points deduction of 5% per day if submitted before 10:59 PM Eastern Time on the day submitted.
+Assignments will be accepted without prior permission following this time with a points deduction of 4% per day if submitted before 10:59 PM Eastern Time on the day submitted.
+Each student will receive a total of 10 days for the semester with which to waive these grade reductions; for example, one assignment may be submitted 10 days late, or two assignments may be submitted 5 days late, with no grade reduction.
+Sould an exemption to this policy be requested and granted, a 5% per day reduction will be applied.
 This policy does not apply to extra credit opportunities: extra credit will not be awarded for assignments submitted under the flexible submission policy.
 Late work cannot be accepted after the final class meeting, nor during final exams week, nor after the exam."
-  late_penalty_per_period: 5
+  late_penalty_per_period: 4
   late_penalty_period: "day"
   banner: |
     <div style="width: 100%; display: table; border-collapse:separate; border-spacing:5px;">